bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ## What is Linear Algebra PACKage (LAPACK)

 Linear Algebra PACKage (LAPACK) is a Fortran-based efficient library for linear algebraic operations shared under a 3-Clause BSD License.
 Original LAPACK was written in FORTRAN 77 but later moved to Fortran 90.
-Many programming languages have interfaces or wrappers for the LAPACK library.
+Many programming languages and their packages have interfaces or wrappers for the original LAPACK library.
 The original LAPACK is hosted on [Netlib](https://www.netlib.org/lapack/), but many software companies have their own implementations of LAPACK such as Intel has its own version of LAPACK included in the Math Kernel Library (MKL) as a part of the Intel oneAPI package and Apple has its LAPACK library within the Accelerate framework.
 There are also simplified Fortran 95 interface libraries to the original LAPACK however it is not standardized and interfaces vary among different implementations.
 With LAPACK, you do not need to write standard linear algebraic procedures.
-See the [Netlib LAPACK documentation](https://www.netlib.org/lapack/explore-html/) to see what type of subroutines are available in LAPACK.
+Check the [LAPACK documentation on Netlib](https://www.netlib.org/lapack/explore-html/) to see what type of subroutines are available in LAPACK.
 The primary objective of this blog is to test the LAPACK library from Intel MKL with Abaqus user subroutines.

 ## Installing Visual Studio and Intel oneAPI